Cinnamon Essential Oil

 It is my understanding that most of the "Ground Cinnamon" that we purchase in grocery stores, and even most of the "Cinnamon Sticks" that are sold are not true cinnamon, but are really its more affordable cousin, Cassia, Cinnamomum cassia.

-Topically, both Cinnamon Bark and Cinnamon Leaf oils should be used with extreme caution, if at all.
+Topically, both Cinnamon Bark and Cinnamon Leaf essential oils should be used with extreme caution, if at all.
 The dermal maximum for Cinnamon Bark Essential Oil is even less than for Cinnamon Leaf Essential Oil.
 Refer to the Safety Information section below for more information.